-The term “Confidential Material” under this Agreement does not include information from a disclosing party that
+The term “Confidential Material” under this agreement does not include information from a disclosing party such as:

-- The publicly available data do not fall under the confidential material category.
-Under this clause, if data has been disclosed then neither party are at fault.
+- The publicly available data.
+Under this clause, if data has been disclosed then neither party is at fault.

 - Once the information is successfully delivered then all the rights are possessed by the receiving party.
 Any information received from third parties in such cases has a non-disclosure obligation.

-- Also, the information which is independently discovered or received from a third-party will not be considered under this act and the supplier cannot take any action of the data breach against the receiving party.
+- The information which is independently discovered or received from a third-party and the supplier cannot take any action of the data breach against the receiving party.

-In every industry including custom software development services, intellectual property rights are a vital aspect that can prevent the chaos that can potentially occur.
-Who would own the information being shared?
+In every industry including custom software development services, intellectual property rights are a vital aspect to prevent the chaos that can potentially occur.

 - Trade secrets